kararei/tp/docs/DeveloperGuide.md

 ### Trip Management System

 The Trip management system allows travel agents to create, edit, delete, and list trips, which are essential for organizing travel plans for customers.
 Below are the details of its implementation.

+#### Notes Parameter Behavior

+Both Contact and Trip entities support notes through the `nts/` parameter prefix.
+When parsing commands like `addContact`, `editContact`, `addTrip`, and `editTrip`, developers should be aware of the following important behavior:

+- If any parameter prefixes that is used in either Contact or Trip (e.g., `n/`, `p/`, `e/`, `a/`, `t/`, `acc/`, `i/`, `d/`, `c/`) appear within the note content, they will be interpreted as separate parameters rather than part of the note text.
+- For example, in a command like `addTrip n/Europe Trip acc/Grand Hotel i/Sightseeing d/1/6/2024 nts/Remember to book n/train tickets`, the text "n/train tickets" would not be part of the note - instead, "n/train tickets" would be treated as a separate name parameter.
+- This behavior is by design and is consistent across all commands that accept the note parameter.

 #### Adding a Trip to the Trip Book